Mike Rounds: 2020

 In the 2020 election, Scyller Borglum, a first-term member of the South Dakota House of Representatives, challenged Rounds in the Republican primary.
 Borglum positioned herself as an ally of Donald Trump.
 Rounds defeated Borglum, 75% to 25%.
 He won the general election against Democratic nominee Dan Ahlers with nearly 66% of the vote.

 2026

 On July 21, 2025, Trump endorsed Rounds for reelection on Truth Social, writing, "Mike Rounds has my Complete and Total Endorsement for Re-election - HE WILL NEVER LET YOU DOWN!"
+He won re-nomination in the Republican primary and faces Democratic nominee Julian Beaudion in the general election.

 Tenure

 Artificial Intelligence

 Rounds co-chairs the Senate AI Caucus and was one of the four members of the Bipartisan Senate AI Working Group led by Senate Minority Leader Chuck Schumer.
 On May 15, 2024, the group released a report recommending actions for the federal government to take to regulate and support AI development.
 The report recommended $32 billion of annual funding for development of non-defense AI.
 Rounds has introduced several bills on AI, including one establishing a national biomedical database and provide for additional regulation of AI in financial services.